Freight Shipping from Boston to Chicago

 How much does it cost to ship freight from Boston to Chicago?

-Full truckload (FTL) rates from Boston, MA to Chicago, IL currently range from $2,371-$2,923 for a standard dry van load over the 1,103-mile route.
+Full truckload (FTL) rates from Boston, MA to Chicago, IL currently range $2,371-$2,923 (roughly $2.18-$2.67 per mile over 1,103 miles).
 LTL shipments typically cost $807-$1,338 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Boston to Chicago?